Biktarvy® (BIC/FTC/TAF)

 Study design and demographics

 A prospective, open-label, singlecenter study evaluated BIC/FTC/TAF for rapid ART initiation (same day) in adult participants who were newly diagnosed with HIV-1 and were ART naive (N=45).
 Interim results were reported for participants who had been in care for ≥3 months as of May 2021.
 Enrolled participants were aged ≥18 years, had been diagnosed with HIV-1 ≤21 days prior to study enrollment, had CrCl >30 mL/min, and weighed >35 kg.
 Participants in the rapid start group (n=34) received BIC/FTC/TAF once daily and were followed through 48 weeks.
 Outcomes were compared with those of participants who received standardofcare therapy (nonrapid start; historical control, n=24) between January 2016 and August 2017.
-The primary endpoints were the median times from diagnosis to viral suppression with a VL <200 c/mL and <50 c/mL and from ART initiation to viral suppression.
+The primary endpoints were the median times from diagnosis to virologic suppression with a VL <200 c/mL and <50 c/mL and from ART initiation to virologic suppression.
 Thirty-four participants had >3 months of data, and 21 participants completed 48 weeks of the study.

 Table 5.
 RoCHaCHa Study: Baseline Demographics and Disease Characteristics4